handong1587/handong1587.github.io/_posts/leisure/2015-08-29-short-comments-on-movies.md

 *The Bourne Legacy (2014)* : Compared to original *The Bourne* trilogy, maybe this one is .. boring?

-(2014-10-18) *Cool Hand Luke*: "What we've got here, is a failure to communicate."
+(2014-10-18) *Cool Hand Luke*: "What we've got here, is a failure to communicate --"

 *The Sting*: